 Slot Machine Jackpots

 In general, the higher the jackpot, the harder it is to hit.
 Exactly as you should expect.
-The lowest odds I've found are 1 in 46,656 (for a 2500-coin jackpot on a flavor of Double Diamond), and the longest are 1 in 49,836,032, for Megabucks, which has a multi-million-dollar top prize.
+The lowest odds I've found are 1 in 32,768 (for a 1000-coin jackpot on a flavor of Red White & Blue), and the longest are 1 in 49,836,032, for Megabucks, which has a multi-million-dollar top prize.

 A common mistake is to reason that if a bunch of machines all cost $0.75 to play, you might as well choose the one with the biggest jackpot, because that will be the best deal for your $0.75.
 This misses a few important things: